Outlook Email Encryption Security Guide

 The recipient then enters the one-time passcode.

 The recipient can now view the encrypted message within Outlook.office365.com.
-The recipient also has the option to reply, reply all, and print.
-However, the recipient cannot forward the message.
+The recipient also has the option to reply or reply all.
+However, the recipient cannot forward the message or print it.

 Outlook: Outlook on the Web

-To access Outlook on the web, log in to office.com using your University of Pittsburgh credentials, click the three dots in the upper right, and click Outlook.
+To access Outlook on the web, log in to office.com using your University of Pittsburgh credentials, click on Apps in the left side panel, and click Outlook.

 Email Attachment Encryption Summary